bjanderson70/sf-cross-cutting-concerns/README.md

 ### Prerequisites

 You will need to have Platform Cache enable; otherwise, caching WILL NOT work.
 Please note, if you are developing in a **Dev Org**, there is no caching and those **related unit tests will fail**.
-In addition, tests will fail if email deliverability is disabled.
+In addition, tests will fail if **email deliverability** is disabled.
+To enable email delivery, go to Setup->Email Administration->Deliverability, and change **Access Level** to **All Email**.

 ## Running the tests